 This makes the oil-rich in these fatty acids ideal for people suffering from all sorts of conditions, ranging from acne to excessive dryness.

 Omega 6 help with the structural integrity and barrier function of the skin

-It is vital for the producing ceramide 1 linoleate, the most important ceramide for keeping the top layers of your skin supple, a skin lacking in this results in an impaired barrier and premature ageing.
+It is vital for producing ceramide 1 linoleate, the most important ceramide for keeping the top layers of your skin supple.
+A skin lacking in this results in an impaired barrier and premature ageing.